-Suspected arsonist planned Japan's worst mass killing in 18 years - media
+Suspected arsonist planned Japan's worst mass killing in 18 years: media

 Its “Free!
 Road to the World - The Dream” movie is due for release this month.

 The studio sits between two train lines close to a stream amid houses and small apartment blocks, a few stores and a taxi company parking lot.
 The area was cordoned off on Friday morning.
-A few of the original 30 or so firetrucks remained in the streets but with their lights off.
+A few of the original 30 or so fire trucks remained in the streets but with their lights off.
 Some firefighters appeared to still be dousing the smouldering building.

 Jun Shin, a 30-year-old Chinese man living in nearby Osaka, came to the site on Thursday night to lay flowers near the burnt-out office and say a prayer.